unicef/rhizome/docs/spec.rst

 The Admin Module allows users to Add / Edit and View metadata required for the system.

 The header at the top of the component switches the content type and renders by default the Index page.
-The "Create New" button expands the top peice of the screen and renders the create form.
+The "Create New" button expands the top piece of the screen and renders the create form.

 The index page has an edit link, which opens up a component underneath the admin index with the a form that allows for inline editing.
 Any changes must be persisted to the database with the "submit" button.
 If the API returns a success message, there should be a "saved" icon alert, and if there is an error, the front end should report this as part of teh form.